rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 * SDKCF-3781/SDKCF-3915: Fixed crash due to failing master key generation for encrypted shared preferences.
 The root cause of the crash is suspected to be these Android platform issues [#147480931](https://issuetracker.google.com/issues/147480931) and [#176215143](https://issuetracker.google.com/issues/176215143).
   - To prevent the crash, SDK use normal shared preferences.
 * SDKCF-3908: Changed auto-initialization to explicit init for better control and handling for any initialization issue.
 Please refer to [SDK Integration](#integration) for details.
+* SDKCF-3939: Added recommendation to use a remote feature flag to enable/disable the SDK.

 ### 3.0.0 (2021-03-24)
 * SDKCF-3450: Update Fresco dependency to v2.4.0 to fix SoLoader issue.